Curiosity, drive, and mentorship from his internship supervisor, Marcus Hall, set Rhyan up for career success.

 As an IT Support Associate at Amazon, Rhyan Taylor has thrived because of his ability to go beyond surface-level solutions to network and software challenges.
 He searches for permanent resolutions instead of temporary fixes.

 With help from Year Up, and encouragement from his Amazon internship supervisor, Marcus Hall, Rhyan did the same for his career.
-The Dallas native graduated from Year Up Dallas/Fort Worth in January 2020, where he specialized in Helpdesk/Desktop Support and learned skills in operating systems, computer networking support, customer service, and computer hardware.
+The Dallas native graduated from Year Up Dallas/Fort Worth in January 2020, where he specialized in the Helpdesk/Desktop Support job training pathway and learned skills in operating systems, computer networking support, customer service, and computer hardware.

 Marcus was one of my first managers to believe in me and push me toward greatness.
 I saw how assertive he was, and that was the type of manager I needed.